Art

 The rise of imperfection as a new aesthetic challenges Renaissance ideals, but Botticelli’s Venus reminds us that beauty is more than skin deep—it’s a gateway to the divine.
 To find out why, read this article and discover how her beauty is just as moral and philosophical as it is physical.

-Ever wondered what it’s like to work at London’s buzzing and fashionable Frieze Art Fair ?
-Find out from Georgia Dougherty, currently a student at The Courtauld Institute of Art, London.
-Georgia attended Frieze Masters as an intern with James Cohan Gallery, a contemporary art gallery based in New York.
+Ever wondered what it’s like to work at London’s buzzing and fashion-forward Frieze Art Fair?
+Georgia Dougherty, a student at the Courtauld Institute of Art, takes us behind the scenes of Frieze Masters, where she attended as an intern with James Cohan Gallery, offering a first-hand glimpse into the energy, glamour, and inner workings of one of the art world’s most influential fairs.

 What does it mean for an artist to become the artwork itself?
-In her 2010 performance entitled The Artist is Present, Marina Abramović spent three months sitting on a simple wooden chair in New York’s Museum of Modern Art, inviting audience members to sit across from her.
-Participants were required to follow three simple rules: remain silent, maintain eye contact, and avoid physical contact.
+In her 2010 performance The Artist Is Present, Marina Abramović spent three months seated in New York’s Museum of Modern Art, inviting visitors to sit across from her under three simple conditions: silence, sustained eye contact, and no physical contact.